nuxt-contrib/tib/docs/API.md

 If the requested property doesnt exist on any of the internal objects it returns `undefined`

-Also see the `webpage:property` hook which is called everytime you access a property through the Proxy
+Also see the [`webpage:property`](#webpageproperty) hook which is called every time you access a property through the Proxy

 ### `setLogLevel`